Register to vote if you are homeless or have no fixed address

 Voter registration packs for people with no fixed address

-You can also state Brighton Town Hall as your correspondence address if you're without an alternative but this is separate from the location within the city where you spend most of your time.
+You can use Hove Town Hall as your correspondence address if you're without an alternative.
+The correspondence address is separate from the location within the city where you spend most of your time.

 You need to complete the form in ink and make sure that you answer all of the questions that apply to you.
 If you do not have a fixed address, you will usually need to tick the first box in the “Your address for registration” section and enter the address that you want to use in the box marked “Address 1”.

-Return the form to Electoral Services office, Brighton Town Hall, Bartholomew Square, Brighton BN1 1JA.
+Return the form to Electoral Services office, Hove Town Hall, Norton Road, Hove, BN3 3BQ.

 If you do not know your National Insurance number we will need you to provide some additional proof of identification before we can complete your application.
 Please provide an email address or telephone number so that we can minimise any delay.

 Extra help if you need it

 If you are looking for more information.
 Advice for the following people is available on the Electoral Commission website:

 - A patient in a mental health hospital